spree/spree/README.md

   <h1 align="center">Spree Commerce</h2>

   <p align="center">
-    An open source eCommerce platform giving you full control and customizability.
+    An open-source eCommerce platform giving you full control and customizability.
     <br />
     Build any eCommerce solution that your business requires.
     <br />